dmarx/workbench/README.md

 # Usage

 1. Select `Add File > Create New File` to add a new markdown file containing the idea you want to log.
+Let's call this an "article".
 2. Upon committing, a github action runs which builds the README, which is customizable from a template.

-The generated `README.md` will contain a Table of Contents for your ideas, and supports the following features:
+The generated `README.md` will contain a Table of Contents of your articles, and supports the following features:

 * Infers modification date from commit history
 * Sort most recently modified ideas at the top